 Which of course also means more blooms to bring in and decorate our home with.
 Like these beautiful Annabelle hydrangea blooms on our newly refinished church pew.

-Hope this helps you with your hydrangea care!
+Hope this helps you with your hydrangea care, I would love to hear any hydrangea tips you have!